steve1281/atari2600_udemy/cleanmem/README.md

 This code is a super clean/simple example of a cartridge bin allowing us to clean the zero page and exit.

-It demonstrates the housecleaning commands that all atari2600 cartridge bins will have.
+It demonstrates the housekeeping commands that all atari2600 cartridge bins will have.

 ## building